You are here:

 - Publish in the Federal Register a Notice of Receipt and, where applicable, a Notice of Filing when an application and/or tolerance petition is received.
 Basic information will be presented, such as the EPA file symbol; applicant name and address; product name; product type; active ingredient name and concentration; proposed classification/use; and target pests.

 This notice will open a public docket for the active ingredient, provide an initial 30-day comment period, and state that the public will be provided another 30-day comment period when the risk assessments and proposed decision have been completed and added to the docket.
-The start of this initial 30-day comment period will be announced on the Agency's Web site in addition to the Federal Register.
+The start of this initial 30-day comment period will be announced in the Federal Register.
+See current open comment listings.

 - Once risk assessments are completed and a proposed decision is drafted, the documents will be added to the public docket with a notice on the Web site that they are available for a second 30-day comment period.
 For actions related to biopesticide active ingredients, the comment period may be reduced or conducted concurrently with registration, except in cases where the EPA determines that a 30-day comment period is appropriate.